 Editorial Team

 Editor-in-Chief Dr. Rafael Plancarte (Mexico) holds a Ph.D. in Political Science from the University of Guadalajara, Mexico.
-He has been a postdoctoral researcher at the University of Guanajuato since 2020.
 His research interests revolve around democratization processes in Latin America, extended rational choice theory, game theory, public choice theory, and political economy.
 He was a member of the Editorial Board of Politikon.

 Editor Benjamin Segovia is a political scientist from Chile.
 His research focuses on populism, ideology and discourse analysis, and animal studies, primarily within the framework of contemporary political theory.
 He also is member of IAPSS.